colinmorris/colinmorris.github.com/staging/sizeof/index.md

 A similar explanation is given in 1886's [A Glossary of Obscure Words and Phrases in the Writings of Shakspeare and His Contemporaries ...](https://archive.org/details/aglossaryobscur00mackgoog), so the phrase must have remained obscure to a common audience until at least the late 19th century.

 (And yes, you read that footnote right.
-At some time, in some place, people once thought it was a fine idea to call a collection of 52 cards "a pair of cards".
+At some time, in some place, people thought it was a fine idea to call a collection of 52 cards "a pair of cards".
 According to the OED, this usage still exists today "Now chiefly Brit. regional and Irish English (north.)")

 <br/>

-I hope this writeup has increased your appreciation of quirky linguistic changes to the [size of a fine cauliflower](https://archive.org/stream/picturesfromital00dickrich#page/220/mode/2up/search/a+fine+cauliflower).
+That concludes our survey of weird trends in size analogies.
+I hope you enjoyed it.
 If you're interested in some of the technical details of how I performed this analysis, feel free to read on.
+The code used for this analysis is available on GitHub [here](https://github.com/colinmorris/size-of-an-x).
+That repo includes a [csv file](https://github.com/colinmorris/size-of-an-x/blob/master/sizeofthings.csv) with stats on around 4,000 "size of a..." phrases, if you're interested in investigating some more obscure size analogies.

 ## Appendix: Methodology